anamok/TrainsDatabase/README.md

   • Specification of the Relational Schema in PostgreSQL (i.e., DDL)

 ### Updates:
+---

-3-10 - S - *Finished a rough draft of the ER diagram.
+3-10 - Sam - *Finished a rough draft of the ER diagram.
 For textual reference please review the following:*

 **Entities:** <br>
 note: there are a few areas I'm not quite sure how to represent textually, like algorithm screated using data from other entity attributes.
 That's something we'll need to look into.